otus-kuber-2022-09/Ivorlun_platform/README.md

 ## What is cgroup v2?
 FEATURE STATE: Kubernetes v1.25 [stable]

-cgroup v2 is the next version of the Linux cgroup API. cgroup v2 provides a unified control system with enhanced resource management capabilities.
+cgroup v2 is the next version of the Linux cgroup API. cgroup v2 provides a unified```

-cgroup v2 offers several improvements over cgroup v1, such as the following:

-* Single unified hierarchy design in API
-* Safer sub-tree delegation to containers
-* Newer features like Pressure Stall Information (точнее отслеживает информацию о перегрузе железа и позволяет использовать ресурсы почти на 100%, отсекая ненужное и перераспределяя нагрузку)
-* Enhanced resource allocation management and isolation across multiple resources
-    * Unified accounting for different types of memory allocations (network memory, kernel memory, etc)
-    * Accounting for non-immediate resource changes such as page cache write backs

 Some Kubernetes features exclusively use cgroup v2 for enhanced resource management and isolation.
 For example, the MemoryQoS feature improves memory QoS (Quality-of-Service for Memory Resources) and relies on cgroup v2 primitives.